richRemer/propertize/README.md

 ```

 ### derived
 Use the `derived` function to calculate a property value using a getter.
+The
+property will not be enumerable.

 ```js
 var derived = require("propertize").derived,